How to get your art noticed online

 5. Finish each piece of work

-A rough-looking style is fine, but only posting unfinished work can’t be a good thing.
-Popular artists’ rough styles are carefully thought-out and are complete in their own way.
+A rough-looking style is fine, but posting only unfinished work will make your account look very amateur.Popular artists’ rough styles are carefully thought-out and are complete in their own way because they have the experience of finishing and polishing their art.

 Respect Your Online Community

-These five tips all have one message in common; respect your community!
+These five tips all have one message in common – respect your community!

 Created by: Nyle Inc.